Margaret Chapman: Early life

-The family lived in Darwen for a number of years, where there were many aunts and uncles and Ethel's parents James and Bertha, until Alan Duxbury's accountancy job took them first to Stalybridge and then St Helen's.
+The family lived in Darwen for a number of years, where there were many aunts and uncles and Ethel's parents James and Bertha, until Alan Duxbury's accountancy job took them first to Stalybridge and then St Helens.

 Chapman recalled her childhood in an interview on BBC1's Look North (now BBC North West Tonight) in 1977, saying "It was such a contrast, or seemed to me as a child, to move from the soot-blackened factories and terraced houses of Darwen to the relative luxury of a semi-detached in the suburbs, which is what happened when my father's work took us there.
 I think those early cotton mill town days and the hard-working folk rushing to work I saw every day made a lasting impression upon me.
 It wasn't until a long time later that I attempted to capture the spirit of that busy movement and activity in paintings."